Aussie, Little Blue Dog

 To be happy, it requires lots of physical exercise.
 This breed should therefore not be considered for adoption by sedentary people.
 It is the ideal companion for cross-country skiing, mountain biking, horseback riding and running.
 It can easily travel many kilometres per week.

-Physical or mental inactivity is detrimental to the health of Australian Shepherds.
 Everyday and preferably a few times per day, this dog needs physical and mental activity.
 People living in an apartment should strongly consider adopting a different breed that will be better suited to their situation.
 The Australian Shepherd requires large areas of open space.

 The Australian Shepherd dislikes solitude.
 In fact, it simply does not tolerate it.
 This breed should not be placed in a cage and let alone because it will be very unhappy.
 You must be present in its life and avoid being away from home frequently.